Jo Ann Robinson: Segregation on Montgomery buses

 On Thursday, December 1, 1955, Rosa Parks was arrested for refusing to move from her seat in the black area of the bus she was traveling on to make way for a white passenger who was standing.
 Parks, a civil rights organizer, had intended to instigate a reaction from white citizens and authorities.
 That night, with Parks' permission, Robinson stayed up mimeographing 35,000 handbills calling for a boycott of the Montgomery bus system, with the help of the chairman of the Alabama State College business department, John Cannon, and two students.
 The boycott was supported and fought by many.
-In a 1976 interview, Robinson pointed out, “That boycott was not supported by a few people; it was supported by 52,000 people”.
+In a 1976 interview, Robinson pointed out, "That boycott was not supported by a few people; it was supported by 52,000 people".
 The boycott was initially planned for just the following Monday.
 Robinson passed out the leaflets at a Friday afternoon meeting of AME Zionist clergy, among other places, and Reverend L. Roy Bennett requested other ministers attend a meeting that Friday night and to urge their congregations to take part in the boycott.
-Robinson, Reverend Ralph David Abernathy, two of her senior students and other WPC members then passed out the handbills to high school students leaving school that afternoon.
+Robinson, Reverend Ralph Abernathy, two of her senior students and other WPC members then passed out the handbills to high school students leaving school that afternoon.

 After the success of the one-day boycott, Black citizens decided to continue the boycott and established the Montgomery Improvement Association to focus their efforts.
 The Reverend Martin Luther King Jr. was elected president.
 Robinson never became a member of this group.
 She had declined an official position to the Montgomery Improvement Association because of her teaching position at Alabama State.
 She served on its executive board and edited their newsletter, at King's request.
 Behind the scenes, Robinson also helped in carpooling African Americans to work.
 She was so involved King took notice in his memoir of the boycott, Stride Towards Freedom.
 Dr. King said of Robinson, "Apparently indefatigable, she, perhaps more than any other person, was active on every level of protest".
 In order to protect her position at Alabama State College, and to protect her colleagues, Robinson purposely stayed out of the limelight, even though she worked diligently with the MIA.
 Robinson and other WPC members also helped sustain the boycott by providing transportation for boycotters.